Hurry, offers end soon Book now

 If you’re not quite ready to go all-out and paint your cabinets or walls pink, then painting your kitchen island pink is a great way to tap into the trend and introduce a splash of joy into your space.

-A light or dusty pink like Lilac Blossom for your island can almost act as a neutral, which, when teamed with neutral cabinetry, creates a sense of serenity.
+A light or dusty pink like Chalk Blush for your island can almost act as a neutral, which, when teamed with neutral cabinetry, creates a sense of serenity.

 Adding pink accessories of a similar hue, such as a kettle, cake tin or crockery to your surfaces can tie the look together.